Guildford & Dorking United F.C.

 Guildford & Dorking United F.C. refers to the brief merger from 1974 to 1976 between the two English football clubs Dorking F.C. and Guildford United F.C.
 They played in the Southern Football League for only two seasons.
 Briefly giving Tier 5 football to the town of Dorking for the first time playing at Meadowbank.
-Tier 5 football was not resurrected until 2022-23 when Dorking Wanderers were promoted to the National League premier division.
+Tier 5 football was not resurrected until 2022-23 when Dorking Wanderers F.C. were promoted to the National League premier division.